This post may contain affiliate links.

 Stock your shelves with one or more of these books about winter for kindergarten.
 Engage your beginning readers with this collection!

-Add these selections to your list of favorite kindergarten books!
+Add these selections to your list of best books for kindergarten!
 Whether you read them aloud or your kindergarteners read them on their own, each one is perfect for your winter reading list.

 Short text and large font make these books great for beginners.

 Below, I’ve featured just a handful of books to add to your preschool winter activities.

 You should be able to find them at your local library or bookstore.
 If you can’t find them locally, you can click each image cover to purchase them on Amazon.

 Jack and Jill and Big Dog Bill – Jack and Jill and big dog Bill go sledding one snowy winter day.
 When big dog Bill notices a rabbit on the hill, mayhem ensues.